mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 # Scope

-RTP over QUIC – defines an “application usage” of QUIC (that can benefit from some extensions to QUIC implementations and certain features but does not depend on them).
-This document defines an encapsulation and considers interworking with RTP/UDP or RTP/DTLS or SRTP/UDP.
+RTP over QUIC mostly defines an application usage of QUIC {{?I-D.draft-ietf-quic-applicability}}.
+As a baseline, the specification does not expect more than a standard QUIC implementation as defined in {{!RFC8999}}, {{!RFC9000}}, {{!RFC9001}}, and {{!RFC9002}}.
+Nevertheless, the specification can benefit from QUIC extesions such as QUIC datagrams
+{{!RFC9221}} as described below.
+Moreover, this document describes how a QUIC implementation and its API can be extended to improve efficiency of the protocol operation.

+On top of QUIC, this document defines an encapsulation of RTP and RTCP packets.

+The scope of this document is limited to carrying RTP over QUIC.
+It does not attempt to enhance QUIC for real-time media or define a replacement or evolution of RTP.
-The definition of new media transport protocols is up to the MOQ WG.
+Such new media transport protocols may be covered elsewhere, e.g., in the MOQ WG.

-The definition of protocols for metadata exchange needs to happen elsewhere.
+Protocols for negotiating connection setup and the associated parameters are defined separately, e.g., in {{?I-D.draft-dawkins-avtcore-sdp-rtp-quic}}.

 # Protocol Overview